jjcarrier/PS-HelpParser/README.md

 as a template which can be reused for many other commands supporting well-structured help documentation.
 In such cases, it is likely sufficient to replace the occurrences of `gcc` found below with the desired command.
-Some commands output to stderr instead of stdout for help documentation, in such cases IO-redirection (i.e. `2>&1` must be used) before piping the output to the `HelpParser` cmdlets.
+Some commands output to other output streams such as `stderr` instead of `stdout` for help documentation.
+In such cases, IO-redirection should be used (i.e. `2>&1`) before piping the output to the `HelpParser` cmdlets.

 ```pwsh
 $gccScriptBlock = {